 This information provides guidance on what you need to do.
 Use this section to ensure your businesses complies with health and safety law in the UK.

 USING COMPUTERS: The guide covers health and safety issues relating to safe computer use at work.
-Find out what employees and employers should do to work safely with computers.
+Find out what employees and employers should do to comply with computer health and safety laws.

 FARMWISE HSE: Information in the section addresses farm vehicles health and safety and its associated risks.
 Common types of accidents and fatalities on farms involve farming vehicles and machinery.

 HSE WORKPLACE REGULATIONS: Contact HSE for advice and information on work-related health and safety.
 You can also make a complaint and report work injuries or illnesses.